 The properties of $\Peerleq$ alluded to in (\ref{eq:fixpoint}) of the Introduction are now easy to establish. \begin{prop} $\Peerleq$ is the largest preorder $\B$ over $\sc$ satisfying: $\sigma_1 \B \sigma_2$ if and only if $\sigma_1 \peerleq[\B] \sigma_2$. \end{prop} \begin{proof} A direct consequence of the fact that $\Peerleq$ is the greatest \fp of $\Fun{\peer}$. \end{proof}

 The proof that $\Peerleq$ provides a fully-abstract model of subtyping $\subt$ on session types {, \leaveout{via the interpretation $\M{-}$, }relies on another characterisation, which in turn uses a standard result from lattice theory \cite[pag.
-19]{arnold2001rudiments}. \begin{lemma}\name{Golden lemma}\\ Let $L$ be a complete lattice and $f : L\times L \longrightarrow L$ an endofunction monotone in both arguments.
-Then $\nu y. \nu x. f(x, y) = \nu x . f( x, x)$.\footnote{The result proven in \cite{arnold2001rudiments} is more general; it pertains both least and greatest fixed points of endofunctions.} \end{lemma}
+19]{arnold2001rudiments}. \begin{lem}\name{Golden lemma}\\ Let $L$ be a complete lattice and $f : L\times L \longrightarrow L$ an endofunction monotone in both arguments.
+Then $\nu y. \nu x. f(x, y) = \nu x . f( x, x)$.\footnote{The result proven in \cite{arnold2001rudiments} is more general; it pertains to both least and greatest fixed points of endofunctions.} \end{lem}